bact/ai-stakeholders-ontology/competency-questions.md

 #### Training/Testing data

+(from the perspective of the Data Provider, it just a dataset - the AI Creator will decide about the training/testin split)

 - Transparency and Explainability
   - Can we tell where the training and testing data come from?
   - How the data is being collected? (methodology)